tristin/akka-sdk/samples/java-transfer-workflow/README.md

-You will need to update the `dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://docs.kalix.io/projects/container-registries.html) for more information on how to make your docker image available to Kalix.
+You will need to update the `dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://docs.kalix.io/projects/container-registries.html) for more information on how to make your docker image available to Akka SDK.

 Finally, you can use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `mvn deploy kalix:deploy` which